What Even Is a Font Generator (And Why Does It Actually Work)

 For games that allow full stylized names, bold italic reads as clean and aggressive which fits FPS and battle royale energy.
 Gothic works for RPG and dark fantasy accounts.
 Glitch text is popular in horror games and survival titles where the atmosphere already matches.

-A font generator for gaming usernames and nicknames also lets you test multiple options fast.
+A font generator for gaming usernames also lets you test multiple options fast.
 You can type your name once and scroll through 30+ variations in seconds, which beats manually trying to remember unicode characters.

 The trick for gaming is to check whether the platform actually renders your style before you commit to it.
 Paste it into a test field in-game if you can, because some render it fine in the launcher but then show question marks in-game chat.